Some principles of eating

 Omega 3 sources include hemp seed, linseeds (flax), activated walnuts, chia seeds and spirulina.
 Omega 3 fats are very heat sensitive and therefore shouldn’t be used in cooking, but can be added to salads, smoothies and breakfast dishes.

 Certain foods, often referred to as superfoods, have a higher nutritional profile than many common foods.
-For instance, such superfoods as spirulina, chlorella, barley grass and wheatgrass powder, maca, camu camu, gubinge, macqui berry and acai, when compared to grains, cereals and pulses punch well above their weight.
+For instance, such superfoods as spirulina, chlorella, the medicinal mushrooms, maca, camu camu, gubinge, maqui berry and acai, when compared to grains, cereals and pulses punch well above their weight.
 In other words, you won’t need so much of them to get your minimum daily allowances of various vitamins and minerals.
 The vitamin and mineral profiles of such lower nutritive dense foods as grains, cereals and pulses, as well as many fruits and vegetables, are dramatically reduced after cooking.

-This doesn’t mean going all-Japanese and adopting the Japanese diet, although the concept of macrobiotics came to the West from Japan in the 1970s and many practitioners do include numerous traditional Japanese foods in their diets.
+This doesn’t mean going all-Japanese and adopting a Japanese diet, although the concept of macrobiotics came to the West from Japan in the 1970s and many practitioners do include numerous traditional Japanese foods in their diets.
 The essential elements are simple and can be applied universally and are covered in the first two principles: eating locally and in season.
 There’s also the idea of eating according to what you do — what activities make up your day — and matching what you eat with your lifestyle and work.
 For instance, if you’re doing a lot of manual work (say, labouring), you’ll need more protein than if you have a desk job.
 It’s really a question of balance, harmonising what you eat with what you do, where you live, and the time of year.

 Food combining is based on the principle that specific combinations promote digestion and nutrient absorption.
-Good food combining can also dramatically reduce the energy required for digestion, thus leaving you with more physical and mental energy, improved digestion and overall better health.
+Good food combining can also dramatically reduce the energy required for digestion, thus leaving you with more physical and mental energy and overall better health.

 Support food co-ops and farmers' markets